-Strata Laws exist to help neighbours in unit blocks and apartments live in peace.
+Strata bylaws exist to help neighbours in unit blocks and apartments live in peace during renovations.
 As they share walls, floors and ceilings, no one wants to wake up one morning with a hole in their living room wall or water damage on their ceiling.
 As well intentioned as these laws are, sometimes they can seem like a bureaucratic nightmare.
-When it comes to giving your bathroom a facelift, you may need to get permission first.
+When it comes to giving your bathroom a facelift, you may need to get permission first and follow specific rules.

 We recommend you approach your strata manager before any type of renovation.
 Owner corporations generally appreciate being asked about changes as a matter of courtesy.
 If they find out about your renovation from residents inquiring about your construction noises, it may put them offside.

 In NSW, there are three categories of renovations.